The Sufferer & the Witness: Release

 The Sufferer & the Witness was originally scheduled for a June 20 release, although this date was pushed back to July 4.
 This new date coincided with Independence Day in the United States, which McIlrath noted was purely coincidental.
 In the United States, the album entered the Billboard 200 at number ten, and sold 48,327 copies in its first week.
 It sold over 140,000 copies by August 2006, and was certified gold by the Recording Industry Association of America in August 2008.
 In Canada, the album debuted at number five on the Canadian Albums Chart, and was certified platinum by Music Canada, denoting shipments of 100,000 copies.

 The Sufferer & the Witness was Rise Against's first album to chart in countries outside of North America.
 The album peaked at number twenty-one in Australia, and was certified gold by the Australian Recording Industry Association, denoting shipments of 35,000 copies.
 It was similarly certified gold by Bundesverband Musikindustrie for shipping 100,000 copies in Germany.
-In the UK, it peaked at number 171 on the UK Albums Chart, and sold 58,243 copies by June 2017.
+In the UK, it peaked at number 171 on the UK Albums Chart and sold 58,243 copies by June 2017, and was eventually certified silver by the British Phonographic Industry.
 The album also reached number seventy-five in Austria and number ninety-eight in Switzerland.

 Three songs from The Sufferer & the Witness were released as singles: "Ready to Fall", "Prayer of the Refugee", and "The Good Left Undone".
 All three singles charted on the Modern Rock Tracks chart, peaking at number thirteen, seven, and six respectively.
 Accompanying music videos were shot for all three songs.
 The "Ready to Fall" video deals with animal rights and deforestation, and uses footage from the 2005 documentary film Earthlings.
 In the video for "Prayer of the Refugee", the band performs in a retail store, with intermittent shots of foreign workers making the store products.
 By contrast, the video for "The Good Left Undone" does not have a political message.
 It features the band performing underground in the dirt, and was their first video to use computer graphics.

 Rise Against supported the album with The Sufferer & the Witness Tour throughout the second half of 2006 and all of 2007.
 The band was a headliner on the 2006 Warped Tour in North America, and in late 2006, the band co-headlined a tour with Thursday which included the bands Circa Survive and Billy Talent.
 While on the Warped Tour, author and filmmaker Davy Rothbart recorded several of the band's live performances, and interviewed some of their fans.
 This footage was used in the Rise Against DVD documentary Generation Lost.
 The following year, Rise Against participated in Taste of Chaos 2007, and supported My Chemical Romance as openers on the first half of their arena tour.
 Prior to the tour with My Chemical Romance, guitarist Chris Chasse left the band, citing a rigorous tour schedule as the reason for his departure.
 Zach Blair of the band Only Crime joined Rise Against soon afterward.